w3c/wai-easy-checks/content/image-alt.md

 ## What is Image Alternative Text?

-[TO DO] Image of side by side images of the same page - left with an image on the page, right with the image replaced with it's alt-text

 Image alternative text (“alt text”) is a short description that conveys the purpose of an image.

 ## Who depends on Image Alternative Text?